saksham1253/Image-Recognition-using-MobileNetV2/README.md

 ![modelsavefilename](modelsave.png)

 #### Testing the model
-This model works for a single image and predicts the class present in the image according to the dataset.
+This model works for a single image and predicts the class in the image according to the dataset.
+Do the changes on the testing_for_single_image.py file.

 ##### Define the name of the file of the trained model
 You need to import the trained model and put the name as follows: